zulip/zulip/docs/production/deployment.md

 #### `ips`

-Comma-separated list of IP addresses or netmasks of external load balancers whose `X-Forwarded-For` should be respected.
+Comma-separated list of IP addresses or netmasks of external load balancers whose `X-Forwarded-For` and `X-Forwarded-Proto` should be respected.
 These can be individual IP addresses, or CIDR IP address ranges.

 ### `[http_proxy]`